Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Introduction

 \section{Introduction}

-Copyright law grants creators exclusive rights to their original works across diverse categories of creative expression, such as literature, music, and art, with the aim of incentivising creation and enriching society \cite{gorman2006copyright}.
-Over time, copyright law has evolved in response to technological innovation, becoming increasingly complex \cite{joyce2020}; the rise of new technologies, with generative AI being a prominent recent example \cite{samuelson2023,lemley2024}, has continuously challenged conventional copyright principles.
-Despite the ever-growing need to understand how copyright law interacts with these emerging technologies, the theoretical framework remains underdeveloped, leading to significant legal uncertainty \cite{depoorter2009}.
+Copyright law grants creators exclusive rights to their original works across diverse categories of creative expression, such as literature, music, and art, with the aim of incentivizing creation and enriching society \cite{gorman2006copyright}.
+The rise of new technologies has continuously challenged conventional copyright principles, and in response, copyright jurisprudence has evolved over time, becoming increasingly complex \cite{joyce2020}.
+Despite the ever-growing need to understand how copyright law interacts with emerging technologies---generative AI being a prominent recent example \cite{samuelson2023,lemley2024}---the theoretical framework remains underdeveloped, leading to significant legal uncertainty \cite{depoorter2009}.

-This article employs a probabilistic approach to analyze copyright infringement disputes, seeking to bring clarity to its complexities.
-The anaysis is carried out by distilling and formalizing the fundamental principles governing copyright disputes as established through case law, particularly focusing on the requirements a copyright owner must meet to make a prima facie case of copyright infringement in court.
-This body of jurisprudence encompasses not only the substantive elements of copyright law but also the evidentiary principles that guide how evidence is presented and assessed \cite{loren2019}.

-The theoretical foundation of this work lies in the long-recognized link between probabilistic reasoning and judicial proof \cite{eggleston1989,cullison1969,broun1970,finkelstein1970,cohen1977,eggleston1978evidence,mccauliff1982}.
-Specifically, the legal fact-finding process can be understood as an assessment of the probabilities of allegations being true or false based on the available evidence \cite{stein2005ch7,cheng2013}.
-To articulate this process in precise mathematical terms, the random-worlds method from the artificial intelligence literature \cite{bacchus1996} is employed in this paper, which provides a coherent framework for assigning degrees of belief, or subjective probabilities, to various assertions by integrating diverse information.
-The assertions of interest here correspond to the legal or factual elements that the plaintiff must demonstrate in court to establish copyright infringement.

-This approach provides clear guidance for addressing legal questions of practical importance.
-After formalizing core evidentiary principles within a probabilistic framework, a controversial legal doctrine, the ``inverse ratio rule," is analyzed.
-This rule governs the relationship between two critical pieces of evidence in copyright infringement cases--access and similarity to the original work.
-Although the validity of this rule has been the subject of considerable debate \cite{aronoff2007exploding,balganesh2022}, a formal proof is established here, demonstrating that the inverse ratio rule holds under natural assumptions when its content and scope are carefully delineated.